 I was very surprised by the face paint at the game.
-Lots of people showed up wearing face paint.
 I expected to see young kids and college students all painted up for the game.
 But at rugby games in Fiji, you will see small children, grandmas, and everyone in between with their faces painted.
 It was awesome to see that enthusiasm and spirit!

 The presence of noise makers in the stadium also surprised me.
 These days, in the US, most stadiums won’t allow artificial noise makers.
 Yet, in Fiji, they were selling them right outside the entrance.
 Lots of people had horns, bells, and all kinds of noise makers to aid in their cheering.

 I am so glad we watched our first rugby game in Fiji.
 It was an amazing experience!
 We began the game not knowing anything about the sport.
-By the end, we all learned a little and were bitten by the rugby bug.
+By the end, we all were bitten by the rugby bug.
 As soon as the game was over, Chris was planning on when and where we would go to see our next game.
-Boston began watching it on the television and playing pickup games with other kids at our resort.
+Boston began watching it on television and playing pickup games with other kids.
 It is an exciting sport with passionate fans.
 I can see why it is the national sport of such a fun-loving country!
 If you ever travel to Fiji, take some time to go watch a rugby game.
 For more tips on traveling to Fiji, read the secret to the best sightseeing in Fiji.
 For more information on Fiji rugby, visit the official website of the Fiji Rugby Union.
 You won’t regret it!
 Happy travels!